moralevi/moralevi/README.md

 I build tools, mods, and infrastructure under the **Neko** brand — mostly C#/.NET, mostly self-hosted, mostly because something didn't exist yet and I wanted it to.

-Day to day I manage the VTuber **[404NyanFound](https://www.twitch.tv/404nyanfound)**, which means a lot of what I write ends up serving a stream, a Discord, a game server, or a community in some way.

 ---

 ## 🐾 What I work on